electricimp/imp-central-impt/CommandsManual.md

 Project File is *.impt.project* file located in a directory.
 Different directories may contain different Project Files.
 One directory may contain not more than one Project File.

-Project File references a Device Group ("development" or "pre-factory" types of Device Group only) and, correspondingly, the Product which contains that Device Group.
+Project File references a Device Group ("development" or "pre-factory" - **TBD** - types of Device Group only) and, correspondingly, the Product which contains that Device Group.

 Project File may affect commands called from the directory where the file is located.
 Device Group and/or Product referenced by Project File may be assumed by a command, if they are not specified explicitly.